FedericoValentino/SE2-ValentinoZarbo/GeneralRequirements/CompletenessCorrectness.md

+@OBSOLETE

 # Goal completness and correctness

 ## G1: An educator can create a tournament

 R1:	The platform allows a signed in educator to create tournaments
-R2:	The platform allows an educator that created a tournament, to invite other educator to be co-creators
+R2:	The platform allows an educator that created a tournament, to invite other educator and to grant them permission to create battles in the tournament context
 R16: The platform allows an educator to close a tournament

 ## G2:	An educator can create battles inside of a tournament in which he is involved

-R3:	The platform allows educators who are involved with a tournament to create new battles in the context of
+R3:	Educators can create battles in the context of a specific tournament they are involved in (Either by creation or by invitation)
-	that same tournament
-R4:	The platform allows an educator to upload the codekata (description and software project, including test cases and build automation scripts) and set deadlines, group rules when creating a battle
+R4:	The platform allows an educator to upload the codekata (description and software project, including test cases and build automation scripts), set deadlines and set minimum and maximum group size when creating a battle
 R8: The platform allows an educator creating a battle to include a manual evaluation stage

 ## G3:	Students can partecipate and compete in battles created by an educator, alone or in groups